Vedret/Test_assignmen_e-shop_features/README.md

 #### 3. Correctly validate the input and return the error HTTP status code
-The bean with javax.validation.constraints.* annotations has been added to validate user inputs for properties title and price
+The bean with javax.validation.constraints.* annotations to @Entity Watch class has been added to validate user inputs for properties title and price.

 ```
 // Using Java annotation